The Merits of Monotasking

 “We often think that combining tasks will save us time, but scientific evidence shows that it has the opposite effect.
 Even those who claim to be good at multitasking are not very productive… They are some of the least productive people… It has been scientifically shown that if we continually ask our brains to switch back and forth between tasks, we waste time, make more mistakes, and remember less of what we’ve done.”

 Quoted in the New York Times, Dr. Gloria Mark, a professor of Informatics at UCI and author of Attention Span: A Groundbreaking Way to Restore Balance, Happiness and Productivity, says, “Every time you switch your attention to a new task, your brain has to reorient itself.”
-Experts argue that multitasking is more cognitively demanding and can cause mental fatigue and lead to stress and burnout.
+Experts argue that multitasking is more cognitively demanding and can cause mental fatigue, leading to stress and burnout.

-Successful monotasking, or the act of focusing on one task at a time, requires that you consciously ignore the multitude of distractions occurring around you.
+Successful monotasking, or focusing on one task at a time, requires you to consciously ignore the multitude of distractions occurring around you.
 Intentionally scheduling your day can help you stay on track with your monotasking.
-In Forbes, Barnaby Lashbrooke recommends reserving “creative jobs requiring deep focus–which are particularly suited for a monotasking approach–for the time of day when you’re most alert.”
-Dr. Mark recommends continued practice to gradually retrain your brain to focus on monotasking.
+In a Forbes article, Barnaby Lashbrooke recommends reserving “creative jobs requiring deep focus, which are particularly suited for a monotasking approach, for the time of day when you’re most alert.”
+Dr. Mark recommends continued practice to retrain your brain gradually to focus on monotasking.

 Asynchronous Communication

-Another way to keep yourself focused on a single task during a busy day at work is leveraging asynchronous communication, or communication not occurring in real time.
+Another way to stay focused on a single task during a busy day at work is to leverage asynchronous communication, which does not occur in real time.

 - Jodie Cooke for Forbes

 Lashbrooke also says he reserves time in his day specifically for what he calls ‘distraction demolition.’
 During this scheduled period, he “deletes, ignores, saves or replies to every email, message and notification from that day.”
-Project collaboration tools such as Slack or Asana, or setting aside a specific time to exchange emails or texts, for example, also facilitate efficient asynchronous communication between members of a team.
+Project collaboration tools such as Slack or Asana, or setting aside a specific time to exchange emails or texts, facilitate efficient asynchronous communication between team members.

 composite image of a woman focused on hitting a bullseye target